Updated on 2025-07-29 GMT+08:00

 Exec

-The Exec mode is the same as the HTTP GET mode.
-As shown below, the probe runs the ls /ready command.
-If the file exists, 0 is returned, indicating that the pod is ready.
-Otherwise, a non-zero status code is returned.
+An exec probe is the same as an HTTP GET probe.
+As shown below, the exec probe runs the ls /ready command.
+If the /ready file exists, 0 is returned, indicating that the pod is ready.
+If the file does not exist, a non-zero status code is returned.

 apiVersion: apps/v1